-Oregon State University is required to provide reasonable accommodations for employee and student sincerely held religious beliefs.
+Oregon State University is required to provide reasonable accommodations for employees and students sincerely held religious beliefs.
 It is incumbent on the student making the request to make the faculty member aware of the request as soon as possible prior to the need for the accommodation.
 Visit the following website for more information: https://eoa.oregonstate.edu/nondiscrimination-basis-religion